tihomirahristozova/model/README.md

 # Welcome to the ERP.net Domain Model

-The documentation uses a custom version of DocFX to build.
+The documentation uses a custom, internal ERP.net version of DocFX to build.

 The entities and attributes are built automatically from internal entity meta-data.